 Collider experiments are also essential for the search for DM, independent of the DM sources and propagation models.
 The Large Hadron Collider experiments have established stringent constraints on GeV-scale DM, with sensitivities competitive with those from direct detection experiments~\cite{DeRoeck:2024fjq,ATLAS:2024kpy}.
 In this letter, we present a search for sub-GeV DM particles in the meson decay of $\eta\to\pi^0S\to\pi^0\chi\bar{\chi}$ for the first time, where $\chi$ represents the invisible Dirac fermion DM and $S$ denotes the dark scalar boson that mediates the new physics~(NP) interaction between the SM particles and DM.
+Typically, new scalar bosons are often assumed to have Higgs-like couplings, resulting in the search for couplings to light states receiving relatively little experimental attention.
+However, some theoretical studies have found that a flavor-specific scalar boson~\cite{Batell:2018fqo,Delaunay:2025lhl,Batell:2017kty,Batell:2021xsi} can still have a relatively sizable coupling to light quarks, highlighting the potential for NP in light meson decays.
 The $\eta$ particle, as an unflavored and narrow-width boson, offers excellent sensitivity to NP decays.
 The NP interaction in $\eta\to\pi^0S\to\pi^0\chi\bar{\chi}$ is the same as the DM--nucleon interaction, as shown in Fig.~\ref{fig:feynman}, making it comparable to the direct detection experiment.
 This process is also the most favorable channel of MDDM~\cite{Alvey:2019zaa,Flambaum:2020xxo,Su:2022wpj,PandaX:2023tfq}.

 The search is based on $(10087\pm44)\times10^{6}$~$J/\psi$ events~\cite{BESIII:2021cxx} collected with the BESIII detector at the BEPCII collider at the center-of-mass energy of $\sqrt{s}=3.097~\rm{GeV}$.
 The search focuses on the parameter space $m_S>2m_{\chi}$ with on-shell $S$ in the mass region from $0$ to $400\mevcc$.
 Considering that the coupling strength between $S$ and $\chi$ is much larger than that between $S$ and the SM quarks, $S$ will predominantly decay into a $\chi\bar{\chi}$ pair, with an invisible branching fraction~(BF) of approximately 100\%.
 The $J/\psi\to\phi\eta$ channel is chosen to select the $\eta$ sample due to its low background and high production yield.
 The signal event candidates are first selected via $J/\psi\to\phi\eta$, with $\phi\to K^+K^-$ and $\eta$ tagged inclusively via the recoil.
 This data sample is designated the $\eta$ inclusive decay tag~(IDT) sample.
 Subsequently, candidates for $\eta\to\pi^0S$ are searched for in the selected IDT sample, where $\pi^0$ decays to $\gamma\gamma$ and $S$ is invisible.
 The BF of $\eta\to\pi^0S$ is calculated as